SixArmDonkey/magicgraph/README.md

 ## Model Relationship Providers

 Similar to a foreign key in a relational database, relationships allow us to create associations between domain objects.
-In MagicGraph, a model (IModel) may contain zero or more properties that reference a single or list of associated IModel objects.
+In Magic Graph, a model (IModel) may contain zero or more properties that reference a single or list of associated IModel objects.
 The parent model may contain [IModelProperty](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-IModel.html) and/or [ArrayProperty](https://sixarmdonkey.github.io/magicgraph/classes/buffalokiwi-magicgraph-property-ArrayProperty.html) properties,
 which can hold referenced model objects.